24 Best Internship Offer Letter Examples (Free Templates)

 Identify information about the company and position

-The introduction should contain basic information about the company and the position.
+The introduction should contain basic information about the company and its position.
 The internship offer letter should explain who the company is and what position the recipient is being offered.

 The writer should also indicate what department the recipient will be working in.
 The basic company information will help remind the recipient of the company’s profile.